Retugbo/dbt-skew-optimisation2/README.md

-Handling Data Skew in dbt Models (Synthetic Case Study) Overview
+Handling Data Skew in dbt Models
+A Synthetic, Reproducible Case Study
+1. Overview

-This repository demonstrates how severe join and aggregation key skew in a dbt model can cause performance degradation and instability — and how isolating skewed keys into separate execution paths can significantly improve reliability and efficiency.
+This repository demonstrates how severe data skew in analytical dbt models can lead to performance degradation and unstable executions, and how isolating skewed keys into separate execution paths can significantly improve reliability.

-The work shown here is based on a real production issue I solved, recreated using fully synthetic data to safely demonstrate the optimisation pattern without exposing any proprietary or sensitive information.
+The implementation is based on a real production issue, recreated using fully synthetic data to safely demonstrate the optimisation pattern without exposing any proprietary or sensitive information.

-Problem Statement
+2. Background and Problem Statement

+In analytical workloads, it is common for a small subset of keys to dominate a dataset.

+In this case:

-A revenue aggregation model grouped high-volume movement data by location and date.
+A revenue aggregation model grouped movement-level data by location and date

-In practice:

 A small number of locations accounted for a disproportionately large share of records

-Aggregations involving these locations caused data skew
+This caused data skew during aggregation

-This resulted in:
+Observed issues included:

 Long execution times

 Unstable dbt runs

-Pressure to scale compute rather than address the root cause
+Pressure to scale compute instead of fixing the root cause

-The original model aggregated all locations together, which worked logically but performed poorly at scale.
+The original model was logically correct but did not account for skewed keys.

-Baseline Approach (Problematic)
+3. Baseline Approach (Pre-Optimisation)

-The baseline model (revenue_base.sql) performs a single aggregation across all locations:
+The baseline implementation aggregates all locations together in a single execution path.

+Baseline model – revenue_base.sql
 select
     location_id,
     activity_date,
     count(*) as movement_count,
     sum(revenue_amount) as total_revenue
 from stg_synthetic_movement
-group by location_id, activity_date
+group by

-While correct, this approach does not account for skewed keys, leading to uneven workload distribution during execution.
+    location_id,
+    activity_date

+Why this approach breaks down

+High-frequency keys dominate execution

+Workload distribution becomes unbalanced

+Aggregation stages become bottlenecks

-Optimisation Strategy
+4. Optimisation Strategy

 Rather than scaling infrastructure, the optimisation focuses on changing the execution pattern.

-Key ideas:
+Core principles

-Identify skewed keys (high-frequency locations)
+Identify high-frequency (skewed) keys

-Isolate skewed data into a dedicated execution path
+Isolate skewed keys into a dedicated execution path

 Process non-skewed data separately

 Recombine results using UNION ALL

-This ensures:

-Skewed keys do not dominate a single aggregation stage

-Distributed processing remains balanced

-Business logic remains unchanged
+This approach preserves business logic while improving execution behaviour.

-Implementation
+5. Implementation Details
-1. Staging Layer
+5.1 Synthetic Staging Layer

-Synthetic seed data is staged via stg_synthetic_movement.sql, following standard dbt best practices.
+Synthetic seed data is staged using standard dbt practices.

+Staging model:

+stg_synthetic_movement.sql

+This mimics realistic movement-level operational data.

-2. Skewed Path
+5.2 Skewed Execution Path

+Model:

+revenue_skewed.sql

-revenue_skewed.sql processes only high-frequency locations:
+Processes only high-frequency locations:

 where location_id = 'SK1'

+This prevents skewed keys from overwhelming aggregation stages.

-3. Non-Skewed Path
+5.3 Non-Skewed Execution Path

+Model:

+revenue_non_skewed.sql

-revenue_non_skewed.sql handles the remaining majority of locations efficiently:
+Handles the majority of locations efficiently:

 where location_id != 'SK1'

-4. Final Optimised Model
+5.4 Final Optimised Model

+Model:

+revenue_optimized.sql

-The final model (revenue_optimized.sql) recombines both paths:
+Recombines both execution paths:

 select * from revenue_skewed
 union all
 select * from revenue_non_skewed

+This produces a single optimised output with identical results.

-Results
+6. Results and Impact

 Using representative synthetic data:

-Execution paths are more balanced

-Aggregations complete more predictably
+Aggregations execute more predictably

+Execution paths remain balanced

+dbt runs are more stable

-The optimisation pattern mirrors the fix applied in production, where it stabilised dbt runs and removed the need for additional compute scaling
+The optimisation mirrors a real production fix where instability was resolved without additional compute scaling.

-Data & Privacy
+7. Data Privacy and Anonymisation

 All datasets are fully synthetic